 DE filter grids are pretty durable and can last a very long time if they are not exposed to harsh conditions of excess debris.
 On average, filter grids will last 10 years or more, but this is not the case for every DE filter.

 I recommend thoroughly checking the filter grids and analyzing the wear and tear every few years.
 Over time, debris and minerals will build up on the grid, making it more difficult to clean thoroughly.
 Old dirty filter grids will get clogged and need to be cleaned more often than new ones.
 If there are any tears or noticeable wear and tear, it might be time to purchase a new filter grid.

-My recommendation is to change your DE filter grid every four to five years if you live in an area with high pollen or if you just need to clean your pool filter often.
+I recommend changing your DE filter grid every four to five years if you live in an area with high pollen or if you just need to clean your pool filter often.
 This will likely result in faster deterioration of the filter grid.
 In pools that require less maintenance, filter grids can last much longer, but you should still check the grid often and change it when it seems to be at the end of its life.

 When To Replace The Entire DE System